God, the "Great Iconoclast."

 Somehow, someday soon I hope and pray, oh Jesus

-I'll reach that wiser age
+I'll reach that wiser age, yes I will

 And I never ever profit baby